 The Bachelor of Science (B.S.) in Pharmaceutical Sciences is designed for students to gain a strong foundation in the basic sciences and liberal arts and prepare for careers in pharmacy or other health care professions.
 Students who select a major in pharmaceutical sciences will gain a background in chemistry, mathematics and biological sciences.

 Coursework in these fields is required to seek admission to graduate programs in the sciences and health care and professional programs in pharmacy, dentistry, optometry, veterinary medicine, podiatry and more.
-Students who select an emphasis in health sciences will also complete the coursework in physics required to pursue graduate and professional study in medicine.

-The degree has two options - a Bachelor of Science in Pharmaceutical Sciences with an Emphasis in Health Sciences or Emphasis in Health Humanities.
-Both emphases allow students to pursue an integrated Doctor of Pharmacy (Pharm.D.) and Bachelor of Science in Pharmaceutical Sciences degree.
-Other majors at the University can prepare you to enter the pharmacy program, but only this major (either emphasis) is integrated as a seven-year curriculum.
+The degree allows students to pursue an integrated Doctor of Pharmacy (Pharm.D.) and Bachelor of Science in Pharmaceutical Sciences degree.
+Other majors at the University can prepare you to enter the pharmacy program, but only this major is integrated as a seven-year curriculum.
 The Doctor of Pharmacy (Pharm.D.) with an integrated Pharmaceutical Sciences (B.S.) curriculum consists of an undergraduate program followed by a four-year professional program.
 Coursework for the first professional year overlaps with coursework required in the senior year of the integrated pharmaceutical sciences program so that students may earn a bachelor's degree while completing the first professional year of the Pharm.D. program.